 Snake oil: A popular type of panacea in SEO

 There’s a reason the SEO industry has had a bad rap for many years.
-See the article : How to stay current in the SEO industry.
+Read also : Having trouble searching locally?
+Here’s what your local SEO strategy needs to compete in 2022..
 Metaphorical snake oil has been sold in a variety of ways and many websites have been harmed by misguided SEO advice or tactics.

 The proverbial “snake oil” – a synonym for misleading promises of miracle cures for all sorts of diseases – is often compared to SEO.